friendly-developer/portfolio/README.md

 # Portfolio:

-This is a single repository of all my development works so far.
+This is a single representation of all my development works so far.
 I intend to provide a basic summary of all the various projects I have worked so far giving a brief overview of the technologies and the functionalities used.

 ## Concepts Implemented for this:
 * *HTML* 5 (duh..Obviously)